What is Diet Culture?

 Unlike the rest of the diet industry and much of society, dietitians have long understood how difficult the problem of weight management is.

 Science has only just begun to grasp an understanding of the complex physiology of weight regulation.
-Not only are there powerful appetite regulation hormones are at work, but the body can adjust it’s calorie requirements to thwart weight loss.
+Not only are there powerful appetite regulation hormones at work, but the body can adjust it’s calorie requirements to thwart weight loss.

 Meanwhile, society’s ignorance continues to glorify thinness and devalue people in larger bodies.
 So many beautiful human beings have been devastated by psychological self-punishment prompted the diet culture in society.